-While each of the brain disorders above can cause its own effect, there is a list of general consequences from having a brain disorder.
+While each of the brain disorders above has unique symptoms, there is a list of general consequences from having a brain disorder.

 Cognitive effects include memory problems, fatigue and poor concentration, lack of initiative and motivation, irritability, inappropriate behavior; self-centeredness, dependency, and lack of insight, slowed responses and poor social skills, poor problem-solving, depression and lack of emotional control, and impulsive behavior.